Robustness-Reinforced Knowledge Distillation with Correlation Distance and Network Pruning: Experiment

 \textbf{CIFAR-100.} Tables~\ref{tab:cifar_homogeneous} and~\ref{tab:cifar_heterogeneous} presents a summary of the results obtained by using the homogeneous and heterogeneous architecture styles for teacher and student models, respectively.
 The previous methods were categorized into two types: logits-based models and features-based models, and reported their results from previous studies.
 The results show that our R2KD are effective in improving performance.
 In general, the logits-based methods perform worse than the feature-based methods.
-However, our method, despite being logits-based method, consistently outperforms other features-based methods in all teacher-student pairs.
-We also noticed a noticeable increase in performance when combined with the CutMix method, which is one of our data augmentation methods.
-These results are very encouraging, as typical logits-based methods perform poorly when used with CutMix.
+However, our method, despite being logits-based method, consistently outperforms other features-based methods in all teacher-student pairs. {We also noticed a noticeable increase in performance when combined with the MixUp or CutMix method.} These results are very encouraging, as typical logits-based methods perform poorly when used with CutMix.

 \textbf{ImageNet.} The top-1 accuracy of image classification on ImageNet is reported in Table~\ref{Table:ImageNet}.
 The results demonstrate that our R2KD achieved significant improvement compared to other distillation methods.
 Based on the Top-1 accuracy, R2KD obtained performance gains of up to 0.9\% over ReviewKD and up to 1.41\% over DKD.